Robinyo/serendipity/website/docs/try-install-upgrade/sample-data/configure.md

    customizes the mapping so that each direct report's `manager` attribute receives the manager's `sub`.
 (See the User Provisioning doc for the resolution approach — Option A: resolve at import time via the `serendipitySub` lookup.)

-5. Assign the realm roles (`sales-manager`, `salesperson`, `basic-user`, `system-administrator`) and group memberships (e.g. the Shane Longman dealing-room groups) to the imported users — either via the federation mapper (if configured to map group membership from the directory) or manually in the Admin Console for the sample.
+5. Assign the realm roles (`analyst`, `consultant`, `manager`, `senior-manager`, `partner`, `system-administrator`) and group memberships (e.g. the Shane Longman dealing-room groups) to the imported users — either via the federation mapper (if configured to map group membership or a custom LDAP attribute into Keycloak roles) or manually in the Admin Console for the sample.

 6. Export the realm (with the imported users, roles, groups and attributes) to the dev import file so the sample persists across container restarts: